-√ 429-ft elevation gain
+∧ 429-foot elevation gain

-From the north end of the Loft Mountain Wayside parking area, cross Skyline Drive and follow the blue-blazed Frazier Discovery Trail.
-Go right at the intersection and follow the fairly steep uphill grade to where the trail joins the Appalachian Trail.
+From the north end of the Loft Mountain Wayside parking area at mile 79.5, cross Skyline Drive and follow the blue-blazed Frazier Discovery Trail.
+Go right at the intersection and follow the steep uphill grade to where the trail joins the Appalachian Trail.
 Turn left, staying on the blue-blazed trail and left again at the next trail post to descend to your starting point.
-NO PETS.
+No pets.